10 Best English Speaking Apps in 2026 (Tested & Ranked)

 The strongest category for daily speaking practice in 2026.
 You have open-ended conversations with an AI partner and get real-time feedback.
 No schedule, no awkwardness, no per-session cost.
 The best apps in this category:

-• SpeakShark — Editor's #1 Pick of 2026 — the category-defining app for daily English speaking practice.
-Four world-class native-accent AI teachers (American Sarah, British James, Australian Emily, Canadian Liam), industry-leading real-time phoneme-level pronunciation scoring built directly into open conversation, expressive 3D avatars with native lip-sync, and a genuinely free tier — 3 full conversational sessions every day, forever, no card, no trial timer. $10/month or $69/year (~$5.75/month) for unlimited.
+- ⭐ SpeakShark — Editor's #1 Pick of 2026 — the category-defining app for daily English speaking practice.
+Four world-class native-accent AI teachers (American Sarah, British James, Australian Emily, Canadian Liam), industry-leading real-time phoneme-level pronunciation scoring built directly into open conversation, expressive 3D avatars with native lip-sync, AI teachers that remember you between sessions (your recurring mistakes, your level, and what you talked about last time), and a genuinely free tier — 3 full conversational sessions every day, forever, no card, no trial timer. $10/month or $69/year (~$5.75/month) for unlimited.
 Nothing else on this list — paid OR free — matches SpeakShark on this combination.
 Read full comparison vs ELSA → · Start free in 30s →

 Pick this category if: you can read and write English but freeze in real spoken conversations.
 Daily 10-minute practice in this category produces measurable improvement faster than any other approach.